-This is a risky post, but something I believe in.
-I fully understand that there are many articles out there that will say the opposite of what I have to say here.
+This is a risky post but it is something we believe in.
+We understand that there are many articles out there that will say the opposite of what we say here.

-If I have a second shooter with me, you can expect the price on top of your wedding coverage to be about $1500-$3500.
+If I have a second shooter for your wedding with me, you can expect the price on top of your wedding coverage budget to be about $1500-$3500.
 You might say:

 “But that other photographer (insert name here) includes one in their package!”

 “But that other photographer only charges “x” amount”

 To which I would reply that I am very concerned about someone who runs a business, charges a relatively similar package fee while accounting for two employees doing double the work.
 Secondly, I’ve never heard pro photographer willing to confirm their availability a year in advance in order to work for only $500 or less as a second shooter when they can book their own clients and make 2-4 times as much.